llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 Interactions with Reduced BMI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With reduced BMI, the no transitive change feature can be more powerful.
+With reduced BMI, the non cascade change feature can be more powerful.
 For example,

 .. code-block:: c++